HTML Basics: An Introduction to HTML

 HTML has a wide variety of elements that can be used to create and structure content on the web.
 Here are some of the most commonly used HTML elements:

-Headings: Headings are used to indicate the importance of a piece of content, with h1 being the most important and h6 being the least.
+being the least.
 Headings are useful for organizing content into sections and for creating a hierarchy of information.

 Paragraphs: Paragraphs are used to contain blocks of text.
-The p element is used to define a paragraph.
+The p

-Links: The a element is used to create links to other web pages or to specific locations on the same page.
-Links are created using the href attribute, which specifies the destination of the link.
+element is used to create links to other web pages or to specific locations on the same page.
+Links are created using the href

-Images: The img element is used to insert images into an HTML document.
-The src attribute specifies the source of the image, and the alt attribute provides a text alternative for the image.
+element is used to insert images into an HTML document.
+The src

 Lists: HTML has two types of lists: ordered lists and unordered lists.
-Ordered lists are created using the ol element, and each list item is marked with the li element.
-Unordered lists are created using the ul element in the same way.
+Ordered lists are created using the ol

 These are just a few of the many HTML elements available.
 Other common elements include tables, forms, and buttons.